 According to Psych Central, if your anxiety causes you shortness of breath, causing you to associate fast breathing with fear and losing control, then a rapid breathing exercise would help.
 Thus, breathing rapidly for one minute could be one of your interoceptive exposure exercises.
 The Beck Institute also states that this can help with mimicking derealization and tingling appendages.

-Barrera, Grubbs, Kunik, and Teng (2014) provided us with a couple of interoceptive exposures exercises which are to run on the spot to create a rapid heartbeat.
+Barrera, Grubbs, Kunik, and Teng (2014) provided us with a couple of interoceptive exposure exercises which are to run on the spot to create a rapid heartbeat.
 The other one was to breathe through a straw to mimic laboured breathing.
 According to the Beck Institute, this can also mimic a tight chest, breathlessness, and hot flashes.

 Another example of an interoceptive exposure exercise by Psych Central and Barrera, Grubbs, Kunik, and Teng (2014) could be to spin in an office chair for a minute to mimic sensations of dizziness.
-You could use this exercise if you had concerns of losing your balance and falling.
+You could use this exercise if you had concerns about losing your balance and falling.

-There’s also the following exercise examples that the Beck Institute listed which you can do for between 30-60 seconds:
+There are also the following exercise examples that the Beck Institute listed which you can do for between 30-60 seconds:

 - Swallowing 10 times quickly to mimic a tight throat, breathlessness, and a dry mouth.

-- Hold your breath to create a feeling of lightheadedness.
+- Hold your breath to create a feeling of light-headedness.

 If I was to apply this to the physical symptoms of my anxiety disorders and psychosis, I could try wearing wet underwear or spraying my clothes with water.
-I could also try making myself hot and sweaty or lightly scratch my legs with something.
+I could also try making myself hot and sweaty or lightly scratching my legs with something.
 All three exercises would mimic my physical symptoms that can cause my anxiety disorders to escalate and thus trigger my psychosis.

 As many of you might know, I have IBS, and if you didn’t know before, you do now.
 Anxiety disorders, such as how mine affect me, can come with hypersensitivity and hypervigilance to bodily sensations.
-People with panic disorders and other forms of anxiety can also develop this annoy quirk.
-In extreme cases, the hypersensitivity and hypervigilance problem can cause IBS or vice versa (IBS cause anxiety of bodily sensations).
+People with panic disorders and other forms of anxiety can also develop this annoying quirk.
+In extreme cases, the hypersensitivity and hypervigilance problem can cause IBS or vice versa (IBS cause anxiety about bodily sensations).

 Craske et al. (2011) study into how interoceptive exposure treatment could help with IBS, created several exercises that could mimic the bodily sensations.
 These exercises were:

-- Tightening stomach to produce gut sensations.
+- Tightening the stomach to produce gut sensations.
 So you’d suck your gut in and out or hold your stomach sucked in.